rahulvigneswaran/Lottery-Ticket-Hypothesis-in-Pytorch/README.md

         		traindataset = datasets.new_dataset('../data', train=True, download=True, transform=transform)
         		testdataset = datasets.new_dataset('../data', train=False, transform=transform)from archs.new_dataset import fc1
 			```
-			**Note** that as of now, you can add dataset that are [natively available in Pytorch](https://pytorch.org/docs/stable/torchvision/datasets.html).
+			**Note** that as of now, you can only add dataset that are [natively available in Pytorch](https://pytorch.org/docs/stable/torchvision/datasets.html).

+## How to combine the plots of various `prune_type` ?
+- Go to `combine_plots.py` and add/remove the datasets/archs who's combined plot you want to generate (*Assuming that you have already executed the `main.py` code for those dataset/archs and produced the weights*).
+- Run `python3 combine_plots.py`.
+- Go to `/plots/lt/combined_plots/` to see the graphs.

 Kindly [raise an issue](https://github.com/rahulvigneswaran/Lottery-Ticket-Hypothesis-in-Pytorch/issues) if you have any problem with the instructions.